 volume, and then removed.

-bases they are discharged into ice pits.
-These wastes are not
+At other bases they are discharged into ice pits.
+These

-removed from Antarctica because of the health risks involved in
+wastes are not removed from Antarctica because of the health

-Such effluent has been shown to have only minor and local impact.
+been shown to have only minor and local impact.
+Despite

 sewage treatment plants.

-"Dogs shall not be introduced onto land or ice shelves and dogs
+not be introduced onto land or ice shelves and dogs currently

-currently in those areas shall be removed by April 1 1994"
+in those areas shall be removed by April 1st 1994"